10 Best Insurance Options for Electricians

 Errors and Omissions Insurance

-Some clients you work with may be wonderful, but there may occasionally be those individuals who are unhappy with your work.
+Some clients you work with may be fantastic, but there may occasionally be those individuals who are unhappy with your work.
 If you’re ever in a situation where a customer is dissatisfied with your labor and claims you did poor work on their property in court, errors and omissions insurance–also known as professional liability insurance–can help you cover costs associated with legal fees, court rulings, and settlements.

 Installation Floater